How to Manage the ‘Wanting-to-fix-my-Partner’ Pattern

 Usually it is one partner that more feels the urge to suggest improvements and these might range from an updated wardrobe, removing excess hair, squeezing pimples to picking on the shirt that is tucked in too tightly.
 Besides the personal improvements there might also be suggestions on books to read, encouragement on courses to join, engaging with a specific set of friends, or softly controlling your partner’s choice on the amount of time spent alone or with other friends.

-Continue reading How to Manage the ‘Wanting-to-fix-my-Partner’ Pattern…
+Continue Reading How to Manage the ‘Wanting-to-fix-my-Partner’ Pattern…

 Why Would I Spend my Time Using Twitter or Facebook?

-April 15, 2009 at 7:28 pm | In communication | Leave a Comment
+April 15, 2009 at 7:28 pm | Posted in communication | Leave a comment

 Tags: ,